nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 # PyMemTimeProfiler
-Zero-Hassle Python Profiler for Time & Memory — No Code Changes Needed Debugging performance issues in Python shouldn't be a chore.
+Zero-Hassle Python Profiler for Time & Memory — No Code Changes Needed.
+It supports :
+* python file projects
+* **Flask** projects

+Debugging performance issues in Python shouldn't be a chore.
 This lightweight profiler tracks function-level memory usage and execution time across your codebase — no decorators, no annotations, and no code changes required.
 Perfect for debugging performance issues real-time.

 ***Features***